 Based on a small sample size of you and those you’ve mentioned your idea to, these are difficult questions to answer.

 Before you start investing time, money, and effort into developing an app that others may or may not use, you need to spend the time upfront to validate your idea.
-Idea validation will help you focus your efforts on creating an app that people want to use and increase your chances of building a success app startup.
+Idea validation will help you focus your efforts on creating an app that people want to use and increase your chances of building a successful app startup.

 To help validate your idea, let’s examine the three steps to making sure that your app can attract users and generate revenue.

 Researching the size and shape of your market is a critical step in influencing the direction of your app idea.
 Is your target market broad enough to support an app funded by advertising?
 Or is it perhaps niche enough to generate word-of-mouth recommendations and community loyalty?

 Seeking out similar apps is an easy way to start, but we don’t necessarily need to identify existing competitors to prove that we’re building something that people want.
 If we can’t find competitors, we can alternatively look for people blogging about problems that the app idea solves, or discover if people search for topics related to the app.
 Luckily for us, there are more research tools and data sources freely available to do such research than ever before.

 In a previous blog about naming your app, I discussed how more apps are discovered through the App Store’s keyword-based search engine than any other discovery method.
 When it comes to validating your app idea, use the Google Keyword Planner tool to find the audience who is seeking a product like your app idea.